leopard-ai/betty/README.md

 ```
 ### Engine
 #### Basics
 The `Engine` class handles the hierarchical dependencies between problems.
-In MLO, there
+In GML/MLO,
-are two types of dependencies: upper-to-lower (`u2l`) and lower-to-upper (`l2u`).
-Both
+there are two types of dependencies: upper-to-lower (`u2l`) and lower-to-upper (`l2u`).
-types of dependencies can be defined with a Python dictionary, where the key is the
+Both types of dependencies can be defined with a Python dictionary, where the key is
-starting node and the value is the list of destination nodes.
+the starting node and the value is the list of destination nodes.

 ```python
 from betty import Engine